 Then, if the project is approved, project setup commences.

-- Capital Planning also sets up the project in their database to allow the project manager to track actual and projected expenditures against approved budgets.
+- Capital Planning also sets up the project in its database to allow the project manager to track actual and projected expenditures against approved budgets.

 - Refer to the Capital Project Sub-Task Configurations used when capital projects are set up.